iamnoah/writeCapture/README.md

 # Usage Summary #

+## Simple

+writeCapture2 offers a simple API:

+    writeCapture.write(document.getElementById('foo'),'<script>...');
+    writeCapture.write(document.getElementById('bar'),'<script src="anotherScript.js">...');
+    writeCapture.write(document.getElementById('foo'),'<p>etc.</p>');
+    writeCapture.write(function() {
+    	alert('all document.writes are done!');
+    });

+`writeCapture.write` will ensure everything is run in order.
+Passing a function will call that functions when all the previous writes have finished and before any writes that follow it.

+## Advanced

-writeCapture2 has the same semantics as document.write, but targets an element instead of a document or iframe:
+The advanced API has the same semantics as document.write, but targets an element instead of a document or iframe:

     writeCapture(element,doneCallback).write('some html with document.write scripts').close();

 Remember to call close.

 Note that it accepts a single, unwrapped DOM element.
 If you have a jQuery object, you'll need to unwrap it before passing it to writeCapture.

+The advanced API will happily let you run multiple scripts at a time which can cause problens.
+Unless you need to write partial HTML fragments, you should always use the simple API.

 # Dependencies #